-(6) The process for disclosure and reporting sexual harm and harassment is outlined in the Disclosure and Reporting flow chart for staff and students.

-(7) Students, staff and all other UNE Representatives are encouraged to contact the University Support Services about an incident/s of sexual harm or harassment in order to seek internal and/or external support and/or make a report or complaint.
-The University Support Services include the Safety and Security Team, the Student Grievance Unit, Human Resources Directorate and Counselling Services for staff and students.

-(8) The University Support Services will respond and provide advice and support to students, staff and all other UNE Representatives in relation to any matter involving sexual harm, regardless of whether a subsequent report or complaint is made.

-(9) Students, staff and associates can provide information to the University Support Services about an incident/s of sexual harm or harassment anonymously and can choose not to identify the other person/people involved.
-The University's ability to respond may be impacted if the information provided is incomplete.

-(10) The University Support Services will respond to any information provided by an individual/s relating to sexual harm by:

-- a. focusing on their needs and wishes; - b. supporting them to make informed decisions; - c. taking a compassionate, non-judgemental, empathetic and supportive approach which, where possible, avoids further distress or trauma; - d. coordinating all internal University supports and assisting engagement with external specialist support and response services (where requested); and - e. undertaking actions in accordance with other University policies, including the Student Behavioural Misconduct Rule and Staff Code of Conduct(where requested).

-(11) The University does not investigate criminal offences.
-This is the responsibility of the Police should a student, staff member or associate choose to report this externally.

-(12) Subject to consideration of the wishes of the person reporting an incident of sexual harm or harassment, students and staff will be held accountable for their behaviour and appropriate disciplinary action may be taken.

-(13) A student, staff member or other UNE Representative must not victimise or otherwise subject another person to detrimental action as a consequence of that person raising, providing information about, or otherwise being involved in the support of an individual who has experienced sexual harm.
-The Prevention of Harassment, Bullying and Discrimination Policy and the Student Behavioural Misconduct Rules provide processes for responding to allegations of victimisation.

-(14) If an individual submits a formal complaint and is unsatisfied with the resolution, they can make an external complaint via the NSW Ombudsman, NSW Civil and Administrative Tribunal, or the Tertiary Education and Quality Standards Agency (TEQSA).
+- (6) The process for disclosure and reporting sexual harm and harassment is outlined in the Disclosure and Reporting flow chart for staff and students. - (7) Students, staff and all other UNE Representatives are encouraged to contact the University Support Services about an incident/s of sexual harm or harassment in order to seek internal and/or external support and/or make a report or complaint.
+The University Support Services include the Safety and Security Team, the Student Grievance Unit, Human Resources Directorate and Counselling Services for staff and students. - (8) The University Support Services will respond and provide advice and support to students, staff and all other UNE Representatives in relation to any matter involving sexual harm, regardless of whether a subsequent report or complaint is made. - (9) Students, staff and associates can provide information to the University Support Services about an incident/s of sexual harm or harassment anonymously and can choose not to identify the other person/people involved.
+The University's ability to respond may be impacted if the information provided is incomplete. - (10) The University Support Services will respond to any information provided by an individual/s relating to sexual harm by: - a. focusing on their needs and wishes; - b. supporting them to make informed decisions; - c. taking a compassionate, non-judgemental, empathetic and supportive approach which, where possible, avoids further distress or trauma; - d. coordinating all internal University supports and assisting engagement with external specialist support and response services (where requested); and - e. undertaking actions in accordance with other University policies, including the Student Behavioural Misconduct Rule and Staff Code of Conduct(where requested). - (11) Subject to consideration of the wishes of the person reporting an incident of sexual harm or harassment, students and staff will be held accountable for their behaviour and appropriate disciplinary action may be taken. - (12) A student, staff member or other UNE Representative must not victimise or otherwise subject another person to detrimental action as a consequence of that person raising, providing information about, or otherwise being involved in the support of an individual who has experienced sexual harm.
+The Prevention of Harassment, Bullying and Discrimination Policy and the Student Behavioural Misconduct Rules provide processes for responding to allegations of victimisation. - (13) If an individual submits a formal complaint and is unsatisfied with the resolution, they can make an external complaint via the NSW Ombudsman, NSW Civil and Administrative Tribunal, or the Tertiary Education and Quality Standards Agency (TEQSA).